 It can be easy to forget about surveys after they’re completed, but you can’t just report on your employee engagement scores once and then abandon your action plan.
 To prove to employees their feedback and experience are top priorities for the company, you need to update your team on ongoing initiatives and progress continuously.
 This helps build credibility and trust with your employees.
 And, when your company knows you take engagement surveys seriously, they’ll be more willing to participate and share feedback on future surveys.

 Looking to the future

 Engagement surveys can be a lot of work, but they are influential in strengthening your culture and building a better workplace experience.
+That's why it's so important to get your employees on board and communicate why and when an employee engagement survey will be held.
 If there’s one thing 2020 has taught us, it’s that businesses need to find and invest in new ways to stay connected to their employees, and engagement surveys can help you do just that.

 Prioritizing employee experience this year and beyond